‘Equity vs. Non-Equity’ Is a False Binary

 That information asymmetry is not neutral.
 It's a tax on founders who don’t grow up with the perks of privilege.

-About that Tyson/Paul asterisk
+About that Tyson/Paul Asterisk

 *As an amateur boxer I have a visceral understanding of punch count.
 During their “fight,” Paul and Tyson threw 278 punches in total.
 The women who headlined that ticket exchanged 734 blows…in a fight that lasted only four minutes longer.
 Amanda Serrano and Katie Taylor made obvious the difference between a fight and an exhibition.
 The equity vs non-equity debate is an exhibition.
 Building a capital strategy that serves you well across time…that’s worth fighting for.